Beachesin the Northern Territory

 There are plenty of other beaches to explore in Nhulunbuy including Garanhan (Macassan Beach) where Yolngu people traded trepang and turtle shells in the early 20th century.
 Camping is allowed here with a permit and there are picnic tables, fire pits and composting toilets.

-You don't need a permit to access the Nhulunbuy township but you will need a permit from the Northern Land Council to visit these beaches (except Gadalathami).
+You don’t need a permit to access the Nhulunbuy township, but you do need a permit to visit these beaches (except Gadalathami).

 To see some of the most sparkling blue water, a trip to Bremer Island is a must.
 Take a day tour from Nhulunbuy and within 45 minutes, you’ll be beachside.
 A licensed restaurant at the Banubanu Beach Retreat will make your relaxing day even better.

 Want to make the trip last longer?
 Enjoy some ocean-side glamping at the retreat.
 Guest numbers are limited to 12 people at any one time so you’ll need to book ahead.

 In the most remote national park in Australia, you’ll find Seven Spirit Bay – a wilderness lodge only accessible by boat or air.
 You’ll travel through tropic forest to get to the lodge located right on the beach, overlooking the reefs of Coral Bay.